Kongstad/Geo_Project_TensorFlow/README.md

 - [x] CUDA 9.0
          <details>
          <summary>Information</summary>
-CUDA is a parallel computing platform and programming model which utilizes the GPU in general purpose computing tasks.
+CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model which utilizes the GPU in general purpose computing tasks.
 In general the software allows for using the powerful computing cores in a graphics processor for doing mathematical calculations.
 This allows for a strong increase in computing performance over the conventional CPU.
 More information can be found at <a href="http://www.nvidia.com/object/io_69526.html">Nvidia's CUDA Zone</a>
          </details>
 - [x] cuDNN
          <details>
          <summary>Information</summary>
-CU
+cuDNN is a shortened form of CUDA Deep Neural Network library.
+It is a library for deep neural networks which provides GPU accelerated functionality.
+This library provides implementations for the common methods of DNN; such as forward/backward convolution, normalization, pooling and activation layers.
+This software makes the project easier as the GPU performance is setup and configured to run with Tensorflow.
+According to Nvidia's developer page, the newest version of 7.0 and above, which is used in this project, have 3x faster training performance than previous versions.
          </details>
 - [x] Python 3.6
          <details>
          <summary>Information</summary>
-CU
+Python is an interpreted, object oriented, high-level programming language.
+It has a wide array of usages and is very often utilized in our field by scientist and researchers, but can readily be applicable by anyone.
+Python is relatively simple and fast programming language with a manageable learning curve.
+For this project version 3.6 have been applied.
+This version is the most recent major release and have proved it self to be stable and greatly backed by a large number of modules.
+TensorFlow recommends using above 3.5 for GPU-supported application.
          </details>
 - [x] TensorFlow
          <details>
          <summary>Information</summary>
-CU
+TensorFlow is an open-source software library for computation and displaying data flow graphs.
+The software architecture is very flexible, meaning that it allows for computation between several platforms such as CPU's, GPU's and TPU's(Tensor Processing Unit).
+Besides spanning platforms, it also allows for distributing the mathematic load over several desktops to clusters of servers and mobile devices.
+TensorFlow is generally build for machine learning and deep learning, and the software is already widely applied across scientific branches.
+Since TensorFlow is able to display graphs of the structure of the models being run, it is easier to get the full view of a given model.
+The graph is a data structure which describes the computation that a model performs.
+Thus it is easier to discern an outcome, study it and fine tune further development of the model.
+TensorFlow already provides several pre-trained models on their GitHub page.
+These models can be freely downloaded and applied.
+Which I've shown in the iceberg example, which is further discussed further down this page.
          </details>
 - [x] Spyder IDE
          <details>
          <summary>Information</summary>
-CU
+Spyder is an open source cross-platform Integrated Development Environment, tailored for scientific programming in conjunction with the Python language.
+It comes with advanced editing, interactive testing and debuggig.
+Spyder also hosts a numerical computing environment, due to the support of IPython, which is an enhanced interactive python interpreter.
+Spyder further integrates well-known modules such as NumPy(Linear Algebra), SciPy(Signal and image processing), Matplotlib(interactive 2D/3D plotting) and much more.
+It is also an integral part of the Anaconda Navigator, which allows for easy interplay between environments and Spyder can therefore be installed into each environment as required.
          </details>

 ### Project Timeline: ###